 - The heart works just like two pumps and each side of the heart performs different functions.

-- It is made of four chambers, called right atrium, left atrium, right ventricle and left ventricle.
+- It is made of four chambers, called the right atrium, left atrium, right ventricle, and left ventricle.

 - A thick wall of muscles, called a septum, separates the left side of the heart from the right side.